-Despite its rapid growth, the legal cannabis industry still lacks the federal sign-off to use the United States banking system in the same way that any other business can.
+The legal cannabis industry still lacks federal sign-off to use the US banking system.

-The lack of access to cannabis banking services and credit card payment processing has resulted in a lot of risky and sometimes outright dangerous situations for marijuana businesses that must collect, store, and transport large amounts of cash.
+The lack of access to cannabis banking services and credit card payment processing has resulted in risky and sometimes outright dangerous situations for marijuana businesses.

-It’s easy to see how this could create a very precarious situation.
-Sure, some stores will hire an armored car to help them deliver the money to Salem.
-Those that can afford it, anyway.
-There are a good number of dispensaries that are simply bringing in boxes of untraceable cash in the back of their personal vehicles, making them a target and putting themselves and others in potential danger.
+It’s easy to see how this creates a precarious situation.
+Those who can afford it may hire an armored car to help them deliver the money, but most dispensaries will simply bring boxes of untraceable cash in the back of their personal vehicles, making them a target and putting themselves and others in potential danger.

-In this post, you’ll learn 17 tips that can help you deal with large sums of cash and keep your marijuana dispensary safe in the process.
+In this post, you’ll learn 18 tips to manage large sums of cash and keep your marijuana dispensary safe in the process.
 The tips are bucketed into the categories listed below, feel free to jump ahead to a section of interest:

 While external theft presents a huge risk to legal cannabis companies, internal theft is often more impactful across the industry.
 Large quantities of cash sitting around your store create a certain temptation.
 That is just a reality of the industry.